By Kenneth Stoffels (Milwaukee Sentinel, 15 August 1975)

 "We are barely able to sustain ourselves, and we're kind of hoping to find a place where we can settle, a planet that will be compatible," said Miss Bain.

 BRITISH ACTOR Barry Morse co-stars as Professor Victor Bergman, scientist developer of Moonbase Alpha who once tutored Cmdr.
 Koenig.
-Complementing the cast are "some young English actors and a cross section of people from different countries, adding an international flavor," according to Miss Bain.
+Complementing the cast are "some young English actors and a cross section of people from different countries, adding an international flavour," according to Miss Bain.

 A native Chicagoan and one-time New York fashion model, Miss Bain noted that the form fitting space suit worn by Moonbase Alpha personnel was created by Rudi Gernreich, the fashion designer who brought us the topless bathing suit.
 "But I'm not sure that there's one topless lady in the whole 24 hours.
 I won't promise you that," declared the blond haired actress.